 In Central Berkshire District Court, Judge Paul M. Vrabel denied the Berkshire District Attorney's request to hold John Valli, 55, of April Lane, as a dangerous person.
 The judge said the office of the District Attorney failed to meet their burden of proof, because the underlying charges didn't fit the requirements that would allow Valli to be held without bail for up to 90 days.

 That same day, Valli pleaded not guilty to his third set of charges related to illegal firearm possession and restraining order violations after Berkshire County Drug Task Force members raided his Pittsfield tax office.

 Police said they found a .22caliber "assault-style" rifle hidden in the rafters of Liberty Tax Service on Elm Street during a Sept.
 27 search.
 On Tuesday, Valli pleaded not guilty to violating a restraining order (for allegedly possessing a gun) and possession of a firearm without a firearms identification card.

 This is the third set of related charges to come Valli's way in a week after police allegedly recovered a shotgun and two rifles from his Lanesborough home along with the rifle recovered from his tax office.

 Valli's troubles began last week, when he was arrested by the Lanesborough Police after they learned he had allegedly purchased a 9 mm pistol, which violated the conditions of a permanent restraining order taken out on him by his ex-wife.
-The gun hasn't been found, but Valli turned over a rifle that was in one of his vehicles.
-The next day, a police raid at his home allegedly turned up more firearms.

 In Massachusetts, the subject of a restraining order must turn over all guns and any gun licenses they may possess to the police, and people under restraining orders aren't allowed to own guns.